UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/Proxmox/README.md

 4. The Ingress router (DMZ One) will be connected to the bridged network, so that will still needs to exist.

 ## Network Creation
-Refer to the [PFSense Documentation](./../PFSense/1-Initial_Setup.md) document for more details.
+Refer to the [PFSense Documentation](./../PFSense/1-Initial_Setup.md) document for more details on a single machine setup.
 Refer to the [SDN Documentation](./SDN.md) when implementing a **Highly Available** or Multi-System setup.

 ## VM Creation